barbagroup/essential_skills_RRC/docs/resources.md

 # Resources and Tips

-Here are some useful links to different tools that will help you to make your life easier if you are doing reproducible reasearch computing.
+Here are some useful links to different tools that will help you to make your life easier if you are doing reproducible research computing.

 * For publishing datasets publicly and getting an associated DOI, use [Zenodo](https://zenodo.org/).